nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Deleting a person : `delete`

 Deletes the specified person from MediLink Contacts.
+Note that appointments related to the person to be deleted will still remain in MediLink Contacts even after the person is deleted.

 Format: `delete NRIC`